vitar/sre/docs/130-system-dynamics.md

 Structural change is distinct from allocation change.
 A system that shifts resources from Survival to Evolution has changed its allocation.
 A system that rewrites its Code to redefine what constitutes Survival has changed its structure.
 The first produces a different posture within the same system.
 The second produces a different system.

+### Code Genesis

+Code Genesis is the origination of operating logic where none previously existed within a declared boundary.
+It is the mechanism by which a substrate that does not yet constitute a system acquires Code — and, through Code, the capacity to configure Boundary, Gate, Signal, and Receiver, and to allocate resources among competing contour demands.

+Code Genesis is structurally distinct from Code Rewrite.
+Rewrite transforms existing Code — it requires a prior operating logic to target, a vector to reach it, suppression of resistance, and expression of the new logic.
+Genesis has no prior Code to target or resist.
+The starting condition is not a system with wrong Code but a substrate with no Code — resources, actors, or elements that are present but not yet organized by operating logic into a bounded system with contour allocation.

+Code Genesis occurs through three pathways.

+**Inheritance** — Code is carried into a new boundary from a predecessor system.
+The predecessor's deep Code persists through Collapse and Reconstitution (as defined in System Course) and becomes the operating logic of a successor system.
+The successor's Code is not created from nothing — it is the predecessor's deep Code activated in a new context.
+The successor is a new system, but its Code has a lineage.
+In human systems, a successor organization founded by actors from a collapsed predecessor inherits operating logic — assumptions, practices, reflexes — from the system they came from, whether or not this inheritance is deliberate or acknowledged.

+**Assembly** — Code is composed from fragments carried by the system's founding elements, none of which individually constitutes complete operating logic.
+Each founding element — actor, resource, practice, institutional fragment — carries partial Code from its own prior context.
+When these elements combine within a new boundary, their partial Codes interact, conflict, and negotiate until a coherent operating logic emerges that is not identical to any single contributor's prior Code.
+Assembly is the most common genesis pathway in human systems: a new team, a new venture, a new institution forms from actors who each carry Code from prior systems.
+The resulting Code is a composite — shaped by what the founders brought but not reducible to any single origin.

+**Emergence** — Code arises from a self-sustaining pattern in a substrate that previously had no operating logic.
+A pattern of resource allocation becomes self-referencing: it begins to configure its own continuation by establishing distinctions (proto-Boundary), selective flows (proto-Gate), and state-sensitive responses (proto-Receiver).
+When the pattern reaches a threshold of self-maintenance — when it sustains itself through its own structural effects rather than through external imposition or coincidence — it has become Code.
+The substrate has become a system.

+Emergence is the rarest and least understood genesis pathway.
+It requires a substrate capable of sustaining self-referencing patterns (resources that can configure their own continuation), a threshold event where a pattern shifts from externally sustained to self-maintaining, and sufficient environmental stability for the self-maintaining pattern to persist long enough to begin allocation under competing demands.
+Emergence is the only genesis pathway that produces genuinely novel Code — operating logic not derived from any predecessor.
+Inheritance produces Code with lineage.
+Assembly produces Code from recombination.
+Emergence produces Code from pattern stabilization in a previously unstructured substrate.

+The model does not require that every system's Code origin be identified.
+Many systems have Code whose origin is lost — the founding conditions are forgotten, the assembly process is undocumented, and the resulting Code is simply present.
+The model operates on Code as it exists, regardless of its origin pathway.
+Code Genesis defines how Code can come into being; it does not require that every instance of Code be traced to a specific genesis event.

 ### Code Rewrite

 Code rewrite is the mechanism by which a system's operating logic changes — deliberately or through emergent drift.